thiippal/abulafia/examples/README.md

 ### Configuring quality control

-## Combining tasks into pipelines
+## Combining Tasks into Pipelines

-One key functionality of 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is the creation of pipelines, which allow transferring assignments between individual tasks.
+One key functionality of 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is the creation of Pipelines, which allow transferring assignments between individual Tasks.

-The connections between individual crowdsourcing tasks are defined in the YAML configuration under the top-level key `actions`.
+The connections between individual Tasks are defined in the YAML configuration under the top-level key `actions`.

 The following key/value pairs can be provided under the key `actions`.